bob-stewart/msf-examples/README.md

 ### Run ./test.sh under any scenario directory

 **DISCLAIMER: THE DEFAULT TEST SCRIPT WILL LAUNCH A PRIVILEGED CONTAINER.
-Plese see the next section
+Please see the next section
 [Running examples securely](#running-examples-securely) to learn how to launch examples without the --privileged flag.**